sap-tutorials/Tutorials/tutorials/hana-dbx-troubleshooting/hana-dbx-troubleshooting.md

 5. To address these issues, make the following changes and rerun the SQL.
 The first issue can be resolved by commenting out `unusedVar` on lines 19 and 23.
 The second issue can be resolved by checking the input parameter `rmType` with the [IS SQL INJECTION SAFE](https://help.sap.com/viewer/c1d3f60099654ecfb3fe36ac93c121bb/2020_02_QRC/en-US/4496cc5717e847feb7daa41516047df9.html) function.
 Uncomment lines 24 - 26 to try this.

-3. Right-click on the procedure and choose **Analyze SQLScript Code**.
+3. Right-click the procedure and choose **Analyze SQLScript Code**.

     Notice that only one warning remains